LumosO11y/ObservabilityOnboarding/learning/observability/part4.md

 1. Explain the difference between SLI, SLO, SLA, their relation and how observability helps with either of them
 	- explain in depth the importance of each
 2. What are KPIs?
 How do they relate to SLI, SLO and SLA?
-How does it differ from SLI, SLO, and SLA ?
 3. What are golden signals?
 Explain each one of them.
 4. Explain the differences between Synthetic monitoring & RUM, where they differ and not.
 5. Explain what is Session Replay.
 How it does it help up achieve monitoring?